tilt-dev/tilt.build/blog/_posts/2021-09-20-ngrok-operator.md

 ![ngrok start button](/assets/images/ngrok-operator/tunnel-2.jpg)

-If I click the button, Tilt configure ngrok with a tunnel to my blog on a public URL:
+If I click the button, Tilt configures `ngrok` with a tunnel to my blog on a public URL:

 ![ngrok start tunnel URL](/assets/images/ngrok-operator/tunnel-3.jpg)